 Now, it’s tool showcase time.

-Speed test by Site Relic let you test website on mobile from the following 9 locations.
+Speed test by Site Relic let you test website on mobile from US west.

 You can either select to test from one location or all of them in summary mode.
 Test result contains the following essential metrics.